xxxiaol/spatial-commonsense/README.md

+# Spatial Commonsense
-# Source code and data for *Things not Written in Text: Exploring Spatial Commonsense from Visual Signals* (ACL2022 main conference paper).
+Source code and data for *Things not Written in Text: Exploring Spatial Commonsense from Visual Signals* (ACL2022 main conference paper).

 ---